zaschiff/CompleteWebDeveloperBootcamp/README.md

 A first but very basic web app that helps keep scores for two players in a game.
 They may adjust the score limit and reset the counter as well.
 The winning score will also be changed to green text when reached.

+## Unit 17: Color Game

+This unit is entirely a code along project.
+We use the tools we hav learned so far: html, css, javascript, DOM manipulation. to buld a web based game.